Peter Lemongello: Love '76

-Frustrated by his lack of record sales, Lemongello hit upon the idea of creating an album to be sold exclusively on TV.
-Using a city-by-city marketing strategy, he and his partners began their Love '76 advertising campaign with an around-the-dial TV blitz in the New York market starting January 1, 1976, and ran commercials on all six New York channels 70 to 100 times a week.
-Sales of the double album skyrocketed him to fame in the New York area, and the campaign entered Los Angeles and Las Vegas.
+Frustrated by his lack of record sales, Lemongello, along with a Suffolk banker by the name of Bob Pascuzzi, hit upon the idea of creating an album to be sold exclusively on TV, a strategy that reviewers in Newsday and the New York Daily News likened to the storyline of the 1954 Judy Holliday vehicle It Should Happen to You when they reviewed him in concert.
+Pascuzzi bankrolled a promotional roll-out meant to generate interest from financial backers that would result in a deal for an album and concerts.
+Using a city-by-city marketing strategy, Lemongello and his partners began their Love '76 advertising campaign with a 13-week TV blitz in the New York market starting January 1, 1976, and ran commercials on six of the major commercial television stations in that market between 70 and 100 times a week.